 There are many Python-based ETL tools available in 2024, and the six top Python ETL tools are listed below.
 These tools have been selected based on their usability, popularity, and diversity.
 However, it's worth noting that a basic knowledge of Python is required to use these tools.
 If you don't know Python or don't want to code pipelines from scratch, you may want to consider using Integrate.io’s features.

 Recommended Reading: Other ETL Tools, Libraries, and Frameworks

 1. Apache Airflow for Python-Based Workflows

-For example, you can make A run after B and make C run every 2 minutes.
-Or make A and B run every 2 minutes and make C run after B.
+For example, you can make task A run after task B and make task C run every 2 minutes.
+Or make task A and task B run every 2 minutes and make task C run after task B.

-- Airflow won InfoWorld's Best of Open Source Software Award in 2020.
+- It won InfoWorld's Best of Open Source Software Award in 2020.

 - The majority of Airflow users leverage Celery to simplify execution management.

 - You can schedule automated DAG workflows via the Airflow WebUI.